-Places you can find us:
+Places you can Find Us

-New WhatsApp Group and Social Media Guidelines
+WhatsApp Group and Social Media Guidelines

-As discussed at the Church Member’s Meeting on Wednesday 18th November, we are setting up a new WhatsApp group which is to inform you of news and events that are happening in Bethel.
+As discussed at the Church Member’s Meeting on Wednesday 18th November, we have set up a new WhatsApp group which is to inform you of news and events that are happening in Bethel.
 The current group will remain as a conversational group and for the sharing of family news, social information, stories and other news .If you would like to join this new group please send a WhatsApp message to Ruth Evans and she will add you.
 Please remember that you can remove yourself from a WhatsApp group at any time.
 We also ask that prayer requests are not shared on this group but sent to the prayer text number and if you would like to join the prayer group please send a text to 07578 853751 with your name.
 We have some simple rules around the use of our social media and we would ask that you take the time to read the information that follows.